Marine Science and Ecosystems

 Worldwide in temperate to polar latitudes

-Kelp Forests are underwater ecosystems formed in shallow water by the dense growth of several different species known as kelps.
+Kelp forests are underwater ecosystems formed in shallow water by the dense growth of several different species known as kelp.
 Though they look very much like plants, kelps are actually extremely large brown algae.
 Some species can reach heights (underwater) of 150 feet (45 m), and under ideal physical conditions, kelp can grow 18 inches (45 cm) in a single day!
 As a result of this incredible growth, kelp forests can develop very quickly in areas that they did not previously exist.

 Kelp thrives in cold, nutrient-rich waters.
 Because kelp attaches to the seafloor and eventually grows to the water’s surface and relies on sunlight to generate food and energy, kelp forests are always coastal and require shallow, relatively clear water.
 Generally speaking, kelps live further from the tropics than coral reefs, mangrove forests, and warm-water seagrass beds, so kelp forests do not overlap with those systems.
 Like those systems, though, kelp forests provide important three-dimensional, underwater habitat that is home to hundreds or thousands of species of invertebrates, fishes, and other algae.
 Some species aggregate and spawn in kelp forests or utilize these areas as juvenile nursery habitat.
 Large predatory species of sharks and marine mammals are known to hunt in the long corridors that form in kelp forests between rows of individual plants.